vartozeQ-tech/minecraft-random-seed-generator/README.md

-# minecraft-random-seed-generator
+# minecraft random seed generator!
-This program will help you choose a random seed in minecraft
+This program can help you choose a random seed to play mincraft!